pc2/OMP-Offloading/README.md

 # List of Projects

-* 00_build_gcc_offload
+* 00_build_OpenMP_offload

-  Documentation and scripts for building GCC with OpenMP support for Nvidia GPU offloading
+  Documentation and scripts for building GCC as well as Clang/LLVM with OpenMP support for Nvidia GPU offloading.

 * 01_accelQuery